 The guidelines for United Nations electoral assistance are described in the Secretary-General's report A/49/675, under Annex III.
 The principal guidelines and procedures are described below:

 Requests for electoral assistance can be made by the head of government or the minister of foreign affairs of the UN Member State.
 In some circumstances, requests from other entities such as a ministry involved in the planning and implementation of the election or the electoral commission may also be considered as acceptable.
 Requests for electoral assistance made by groups within the legislature, political parties, civil society or other entities cannot be accepted.
 Requests for electoral assistance must be made by an organ of the Member State authorized to bind the state in agreements with the UN.
 National electoral management bodies do not normally have this authority, but their requests may be acceptable if we have Member State consent.

 The requesting Member State is required to send a formal written request for electoral assistance.
-Requests have to be sent to the relevant United Nations Representative at the national or global level (the Secretary-General, her/his Special or Resident Representative, or the Under-Secretary-General for Political Affairs).
-All requests will be forwarded to the Focal Point for Electoral Assistance, who is the Under-Secretary-General for Political Affairs.
+Requests have to be sent to the relevant United Nations Representative at the national or global level (the Secretary-General, her/his Special or Resident Representative, or the Under-Secretary-General for Political and Peacebuilding Affairs).
+All requests will be forwarded to the Focal Point for Electoral Assistance, who is the Under-Secretary-General for Political and Peacebuilding Affairs.

 Because many aspects of electoral preparation (e.g., voter registration) take place months or even years before the election event, requests for electoral assistance should be submitted in sufficient time.
 Requests for assistance should be made early in advance to ensure there is adequate time to assess the request and potentially provide such assistance.